MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     Examples:

     - For a default instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1`

     - For a named instance: `Install-AIPScanner -SQLSERVER1\AIPSCANNER`

      - For SQL Server Express: `SQLSERVER1\SQLEXPRESS`

-    Do not close your PowerShell session.

 4. Verify that the service is now installed by using **Administrative Tools** > **Services**.